Service Life and Load Safety Factor

 - Workpiece dimensions and weight

-- Load cycle details (cutting forces, speeds, operating time)
+- Details on the load cycle (cutting forces, speeds, operating durations)

 Static Load Safety Factor

-The static load safety factor S0 describes the safety before impermissible plastic deformation in the bearing roller area of the load components.
+The static load safety factor S0 describes the safety prior to unpermitted plastic deformations of the bearing components in the roller area.

-In the case of purely axial or radial forces, the static load safety can be checked separately using the following formulas:
+In the case of purely axial or radial forces, the static load safety can be inspected separately via the following formulas:

 S0 = C0r / F0r or S0 = C0a / F0a